+Model reduction is a central problem in scientific studies, system engineering, and data science.
+In many situations one needs to learn about a complex system from trajectories of noisy observations.
+When data is limited, the unknown system becomes difficult to model, analyze, infer and let alone optimize.

+In this paper, we study the dimension reduction of a Markov chain $\{X_0,X_1,\ldots,X_n\}$ where the state space is discrete and finite but very large.
+There are two goals: The first goal is data compression and recovery of a reduced-order Markov model.
+The second goal is to extract features for state representation, which can be further used to find state aggregation or lumpable clusters.
+These two goals are closely tied to each other - achieving either one would trivialize the other one.
+We refer to the combination of these two goals as the problem of {\it state compression}.

-State compression based on Markov trajectories finds wide applications.
-For an example of network analysis, records of taxi trips can be viewed as a fragmented sample path realized from a city-wide Markov chain \citep{liu2012understanding, benson2017spacey}, and experiments suggest that one estimate latent traffic network from the sample path \citep{yang2017dynamic}.
-Similar needs for analyzing Markov transition data also arises from ranking problems in e-commerce \citep{negahban2016rank,chen2017spectral}, where clickstreams can be viewed as a random walk on the space of all possible clicks.
+State compression of discrete Markov chains finds wide applications.
+For an example of network analysis, records of taxi trips can be viewed as a fragmented sample path realized from a city-wide Markov chain \cite{liu2012understanding, benson2017spacey}, and experiments suggest that one can estimate latent traffic network from sample paths \cite{yang2017dynamic}.
+Similar needs for analyzing Markov transition data also arise from ranking problems in e-commerce \cite{negahban2016rank,chen2017spectral}, where clickstreams can be viewed as a random walk on the space of all possible clicks.